 Yes, I am currently welcoming new clients into my practice.
 I recommend starting with a free 15-minute consultation to ensure we are a good fit for your goals.

 My practice is intentionally structured to support the schedules of busy professionals and active families.
 A limited number of late-afternoon, early-evening, and weekend morning appointments are available.
-Please contact me or view my calendar to learn more about current openings.
+Please contact me to learn more about current openings.

 I require 24 hours' notice for any cancellations or rescheduling.
 Sessions canceled with less than 24 hours' notice will be charged the full session fee.